I Left My Grandfather's House: Summary

 Picaresque and episodic in nature, Denton's adventures include encounters with a tramp, a young man who attempts to con him out of money, various (sometimes rather inhospitable) youth hostel proprietors and members of his own extended family, as he seeks a place to sleep for the night.
 Parts of the journey are lost to him, as he remarks when recounting his arrival at Castle Cary, Somerset: "I can remember nothing until I emerged at the market place at Dunster", a gap of 50 miles.
 There is a similar gap between Salcombe, Devon and Taunton, although in this instance he recalls an episode walking part of the way "with a boy from Bermondsey".
-Eventually running out of money, he gets some financial assistance from a youth hostel proprietor in Winchester to catch a train back to Henfield, where reminders of his unsatisfactory life there, in particular his difficult aunt, prompt him to undertake another another hike, this time from Winchester to Canterbury.
+Eventually running out of money, he gets some financial assistance from a youth hostel proprietor in Winchester to catch a train back to Henfield, where reminders of his unsatisfactory life there, in particular his difficult aunt, prompt him to undertake another hike, this time from Winchester to Canterbury.

 Welch never returned to the account, which he had entered in his journal for March 1943.
 The narrative concludes as he is engaged in a watercolour painting of a view from Cocking churchyard.
 (Note: James Methuen-Campbell, in his 2002 biography, Denton Welch: Writer & Artist identifies an undated note on scrap paper which appears to be a rough outline of the remainder of the story, suggesting episodes at Four Marks, Godstone, Kemsing, Stansted, Trottiscliffe, Charing and Canterbury.
 Welch also made a passing reference to this unfinished section of the story in his final book, A Voice Through a Cloud.
 A further three-paragraph fragment, rejected from A Voice Through A Cloud but connected with the reminiscence on page 116 of that work, appears in the 2005 anthology, Where Nothing Sleeps under the title "A Free Ride".
 It describes an episode outlined in Welch's notes for what would have been the remainder of the story.
 Set in Canterbury, it presumably would have formed part of the concluding pages of the completed work.)

 As with much of Welch's unfinished writing, some of the material in this novel had other incarnations.
 The short story "Full Circle", which he wrote in 1942, before he started on the text published as I Left My Grandfather's House, is an expanded account of Welch's first night on the road, when he slept rough in a barn in the company of the farmer's teenage son, although in that earlier tale it is fictionalised as a ghost story.
 The second half of Welch's short story "The Barn", written around the same time as I Left My Grandfather's House, revisits the same theme, presenting Welch as a nine-year-old and the teenager transformed into an older, but still youthful, tramp.